- Written by Dr.Mehmet Demircioglu

 For early concerns such as redness, scabs, pimples, and warning signs, my article about when to worry after a hair transplant gives more detail.
 In general, mild redness and scabbing can be normal, but worsening pain, pus, fever, or aggressive swelling should not be ignored.

 Light daily activity can often resume quickly, but normal life has different meanings for different patients.
 Office work, video calls, gym training, swimming, helmets, direct sun, and social events all have different timelines.
-I prefer to separate these activities instead of giving one vague answer.
+I separate these activities instead of giving one vague answer.

 For specific daily life questions, you can read my pages about exercise after hair transplant, swimming after hair transplant, sleeping normally after hair transplant, and flying after hair transplant.